ThinkDataEd/curriculum/docs/unit2/lesson15.md

 day were.

 ###<p style="background: black; color: white; text-align: center;">**Homework & Next Day**</p>
-Students will collect data for one more day for the *Stress/Chill* campaign either through the UCLA [IDS UCLA](../download/app.md) App or via web browser at https://portal.idsucla.org
+Students will collect data for one more day for the *Stress/Chill* campaign either through the [IDS UCLA](../download/app.md) App or via web browser at https://portal.idsucla.org

 [<u>***LAB 2G: Getting it Together***</u>](lab2g.md)